hugorbarbosa/cpp-project-template/doc/code-quality-tools.md

 - Out-of-bounds accesses to heap, stack and globals.
 - Use-after-free bugs.
-- Double-free and invalid free.
+- Double-free and invalid free issues.

 To enable AddressSanitizer, compile and link your program with `-fsanitize=address` option.
 To get a reasonable performance add `-O1` or higher, and to get nicer stack traces in error messages add `-fno-omit-frame-pointer`.
 Besides that, you should also use `-g` to produce more meaningful output.
 Note that the runtime behavior can be influenced by the `ASAN_OPTIONS` environment variable.

-For example, the following code contains an *use after free* error that should be detected by this sanitizer, using the commands below to compile and link with the Clang compiler:
+For example, the following code contains an *use after free* error that should be detected by this sanitizer:

 ```c++
 // asan_example.cpp